 • The projects are developed and implemented jointly

-• The viewpoints and the experiences of the partners are taken into account
+• The viewpoints and the experiences of the partner organisations are taken into account

 • Intergenerational dialogue is stimulated

-• The (multilingual) results are jointly produced and presented to the public
+• The results are jointly produced, are multilingual and are presented to the public

 References and links for project work